Common moorhen: Breeding

 The birds are territorial during breeding season, and will fight with other members of their species, as well as other water birds such as ducks, to drive them out of their territory.
 The nest is a basket built on the ground in dense vegetation.
 Laying starts in spring, between mid-March and mid-May in Northern hemisphere temperate regions.
 About 8 eggs are usually laid per female early in the season; a brood later in the year usually has only 5–8 or fewer eggs.
 Nests may be re-used by different females.
 Incubation lasts about three weeks.
 Both parents incubate and feed the young.
 These fledge after 40–50 days, become independent usually a few weeks thereafter, and may raise their first brood the next spring.
 When threatened, the young may cling to the parents' body, after which the adult birds fly away to safety, carrying their offspring with them.

 Nest parasitism

 Common moorhens are known to partake in both intraspecific and interspecific parasitism, meaning they will lay their eggs in the nests of other moorhens as well as other species.
 The frequency of the former increases when there are an insufficient number of nesting sites, while the causes for the latter are relatively unknown.
-There is no one specific species that is the target of their interspecific paratisism, as moorhen eggs have been discovered in the nests of common coots, grey partridges, mallards, and several other species.
+There is no one specific species that is the target of their interspecific parasitism, as moorhen eggs have been discovered in the nests of common coots, grey partridges, mallards, and several other species.